TheoLeanse/CVdraft/README.md

   I think my very favourite thing is the moment when I really understand a new concept and can put in into practice.
   I care about the work I do making a positive impact - making me smarter and making the work an incrementally better joint.
   I really like Javascript (Backend with Express and Node, and frontend frameworks like Angular and React -- Is this UI??), I like the elegance and design-first principles of Ruby, I am excited by Clojure and Elm.
+  What I really want to get across is how much I care about the code I work on.
+  Take pride in writing simple, beautiful code that solves the right problem.
+  Benefit of retro.
+  Agile methodology.

 Then a sentence about what you've achieved.